CodeMaster7000/English-to-Braille-Translator/README.md

-# English-to-Braille-Translator
+# English to Braille Translator

-A Python program to translate English text to Braille, and vice versa,
+A Python program to translate English text to Braille, and vice versa.